Quick Start Alexa Skills Kit Command Line Interface (ASK CLI)

 default by default), choose the AWS profile to use, and to log in to your Amazon developer account.
 Once the initialization is complete, you can use ASK CLI to manage your skill.

 Step 3: Use ASK CLI Commands to Manage Your Skill

 These commands provide basic functionality for managing skills.
 To see all of the commands available in ASK CLI, refer to the ASK CLI Reference.

-ask deploy [--no-wait]: Using this command you can deploy a skill to your developer account.
+ask deploy [--no-wait]: Using this command inside the skill project directory will deploy your skill to your developer account.
 If you have your AWS credentials set up and skill configured to use AWS Lambda, this command will automatically deploy your code as well,.
 For more information, see deploy command.

 ask deploy command.
 For more information, see clone command.

 Step 4: Test Your Skill